Dog the Bounty Hunter: Lawsuit and sons quit

 In 2011, Leland and Duane Lee quit working with their father and stepmother and severed ties with their family.
 The March 21, 2012 episode showed Duane Lee telling Beth "You want me fired, you gotta fire me," and then Leland weighed in, saying "I quit too."
 In January 2012, the two brothers confirmed leaving the show.
 As of 2015 Leland now operates his own bail bond company in Alabama and heads Bounty Hunter Tactical Supply Co. while Duane Lee moved to Florida.
 Beth tweeted, "It will take 6 weeks to get through the whole thing tonight's jus [sic] the beginning."

 In September 2011 Bobby Brown, who appeared in 30 episodes, sued A&E Television Networks, Hybrid Films, and D&D Television Productions in Colorado federal court, claiming he was promised to be a full cast member, but received only $6,000 for his contributions.
 The lawsuit is for "the misappropriation of his publicity rights as well as claims of breach of contract and promises.
+In February 2012 Brown and A&E agreed to settle the lawsuit on undisclosed terms.